4fthaab/KPFMbillingApp/README.md

 ## 🙌 Author

 Developed with ❤️ by [@Afthaab](https://github.com/4fthaab)
-🧾 Built to support Kalapoth Flour Mill’s daily operations
+🧾 Built to support my Father's Business ' daily operations

 > Suggestions and ideas are always welcome as the project grows!